 Store all components (tempeh, pickled vegetables, crema) separately in airtight containers or jars in the fridge.
 The tempeh should stay good for 5 days, the crema 4 to 5 days, and the pickled vegetables for a few weeks.

-To keep the crema fresh as long as possible, save on of the avocado pits.
+To keep the crema fresh as long as possible, save one of the avocado pits.
 Store the pit on top of the crema, seal the jar or close the lid, and refrigerate.
+I learned this handy tip from my lovely friend Edgar Castrejón in his cookbook, Provecho, where you’ll find even more incredible vegan Mexican recipes.

 Reheat leftover tempeh in a nonstick frying pan over medium-high heat until warmed through.